What to visit in Hungary: must-see locations

 In this square is also the Museum of Fine Arts with a stupendous collection of Spanish paintings and other works by Flemish and Italian artists, highlighting the collection of European designs.
 The Art Gallery offers temporary exhibitions of national and international artists.

-Behind this square is the preferred meeting place of the inhabitants of Budapest, the Municipal Park of Varosliget, where there are museums, restaurants and the main attraction, the Castle of Vajdahunyad.
-This environment also has a beautiful lake where you can sail rowing boats, in a permanent circus and amusement park to the delight of the little ones, in addition to the Széchenyi Baths, where you can play chess while showering.
+Behind this square is the preferred meeting place of the inhabitants of Budapest, the Municipal Park of Városliget, where there are museums, restaurants and the main attraction, the Castle of Vajdahunyad.
+This environment also has a beautiful lake where you can sail rowing boats (or ice skate in winter), in a permanent circus and amusement park to the delight of the little ones, in addition to the Széchenyi Baths, where you can play chess while soaking in the thermal water.
 Also on Andrássy Avenue is the Opera, an Italian neo-renaissance building, whose interior can be visited.

 Municipal Park of Varosliget in Budapest

 The Jewish quarter is very beautiful.
-It still preserves the traces of the Second World War left on the buildings.
-In the center of this neighborhood is the Synagogue (the largest in Europe), the medieval Jewish Tabernacle, very impressive and the Jewish Museum, which tells the story of Jews in Hungary.
+It still preserves the traces of history left on the buildings.
+In the center of this neighborhood is the Great Synagogue (the largest in Europe), the medieval Jewish Tabernacle, and the Jewish Museum, which tells the story of Jews in Hungary.

-Other places of interest in Pest is the West station built-in 1870, by the same company that built the Eiffel Tower in Paris and Vörösmarty Square, where street artists and young Hungarians come together.
+Other places of interest in Pest is the West station (Nyugati) built in 1877 by the Eiffel company and Vörösmarty Square, where street artists and young Hungarians come together.

 Nyugat station in Budapest

 Both Buda and Pest can take thermal baths in a charming environment.
-The changing rooms are impressive and many are located in warm water places with healing effects.
-Of special fame Gellért hotel with excellent facilities in a building of Art Nouveau style.
-It has several buildings connected by gardens that are found in pools, hot tubs, and thermal cubes.
-This hotel resort has 13 swimming pools, whose temperature oscillates between 27 and 48 degrees.
-It also has an indoor pool with columns and balconies and a baroque glass roof that can be opened on sunny days.
+Of special fame is the Gellért Hotel and Baths with excellent facilities in an Art Nouveau building.
+It has several pools, hot tubs, and thermal baths with temperatures ranging between 26 and 40 degrees.
+The complex features a famous indoor pool with columns and a glass roof that creates a unique atmosphere for bathers.

 If you don’t want to take a bath you can enjoy the surroundings over a cup of coffee.

 Almost as well known as spas are the city’s cafes.
-The Gerbeaude was inaugurated in 1858 and is famous for its Dobos cakes which are its specialty.
-Ruszwurm has been baking delicious cakes since 1827 and Angelika has 19th-century salons.
+The Gerbeaud was inaugurated in 1858 and is famous for its Dobos cakes which are its specialty.
+Ruszwurm has been baking delicious cakes since 1827 and New York Café offers one of the most lavish 19th-century salon experiences in the world.

-The most famous restaurant is the Budapest Gundel, opened more than a century ago, is a meeting place for politicians and artists.
+The most famous restaurant is Gundel, opened more than a century ago, is a meeting place for politicians and artists.
 You can eat excellent Hungarian cuisine while enjoying popular performances.

-If you want to enjoy a good show, be sure to see a concert by the city’s Philharmonic Orchestra, a performance by the Győr Ballet Company or the Margarita Island Theatre in the open air.
-You can also enjoy the city’s seven casinos, such as the Várkert Budapest Casino.
+If you want to enjoy a good show, be sure to see a concert by the city’s Philharmonic Orchestra, a performance by the Győr Ballet Company or the Margaret Island Open-air Stage.
+You can also enjoy the city’s nightlife in the famous ruin bars located throughout the Seventh District.
 In addition, you will have a great variety of discotheques and clubs to have a drink at night.

 Dunakanyar